OpenNebula/docs/source/management_and_operations/multivm_service_management/appflow_use_cli.rst

 .. _service_global:

-Accesing Parent's Role attributes from children
+Accessing Parent's Role attributes from children
 --------------------------------------------------------------------------------

 You can define attributes that refer to a parent's attribute, for example, the parent can push an attribute trough OneGate and its children can use it on their template.